kevynhale/postgres-docker-replication-tut/README.md

 ```
 The number being returned will be incrementing of replication is working.
 Any change made to master will affect the standby.
 Now you have a cluster up and running that you can experiment on!

+To spin down the containers simply run `docker-compose down`.